cbirdlab/wlsUBUNTU_settings/installWSL.md

 ___

 4. When prompted, type in your username and a password for `UBUNTU`.
+Note that when you type in your password, it will appear that nothing is happening, but rest assured that what you type is being recorded.

 ___

-5. Clone the following `github` repo to your computer
+5. Clone the following `github` repo to your computer by by copying and pasting the following code into the command prompt:

 ```
 git clone https://github.com/cbirdlab/wlsUBUNTU_settings.git